 Gallery exploring pollution as a negative industrial legacy on our planet and landscapes across Europe.

-Exposure to asbestos - once valued for its qualities - has caused illnesses and death among thousands of workers across Europe and the world.
+Exposure to asbestos - once valued for its qualities - has caused illnesses and death among thousands of workers.

-Take a look at conditions and protests at the Bor Mine in Serbia, and uncovers what may be one of the first environmental protests in Europe.
+Take a look at conditions and protests at the Bor Mine in Serbia, one of the first environmental protests in Europe.